midgardproject/midgardmvc_core/documentation/index.markdown

   * Front controller uses a template provider to generate request output
   * Request output is sent to browser

+### Midgard MVC Front Controller

+The Midgard MVC Front Controller `midgardmvc_core` is responsible for catching a HTTP request and ensuring it gets processed and templated.
+The Front Controller implements a Singleton pattern, meaning that only a single Midgard MVC Front Controller is available at a time.

+The Front Controller is accessible via:

+    $mvc = midgardmvc_core::get_instance();

+### Midgard MVC Dispatcher

+The Midgard MVC Dispatcher receives a Request object and instantiates and calls the necessary Components and Controllers, and calls their action methods.

+The Dispatcher is accessible via:

+    $dispatcher = midgardmvc_core::get_instance->dispatcher;
+    $dispatcher->dispatch($request);

+Depending on what Controllers and action methods were called (if any), this will either return the Request object with some new data populated or cause an Exception to be thrown.

 Component structure
 -------------------